github/docs/content/copilot/configuring-github-copilot/configuring-github-copilot-in-your-environment.md

     ![Screenshot of the bottom panel in a JetBrains IDE.
 The {% data variables.product.prodname_copilot %} status icon is outlined in dark orange.](/assets/images/help/copilot/status-icon-jetbrains.png)

-1. If you are disabling {% data variables.product.prodname_copilot %}, you will be asked whether you want to disable it globally, or for the language of the file you are currently editing.
-To disable globally, click **Disable Completions**.
+1. If you are disabling {% data variables.product.prodname_copilot %}, you will be asked whether you want to disable it globally or for the language of the file you are currently editing.
+To disable it globally, click **Disable Completions**.
 Alternatively, click the language-specific button to disable {% data variables.product.prodname_copilot %} for the specified language.

     ![Screenshot of the menu to disable {% data variables.product.prodname_copilot %} globally or for the current language in a JetBrains IDE.](/assets/images/help/copilot/disable-copilot-global-or-language-jetbrains.png)

 ## Configuring advanced settings for {% data variables.product.prodname_copilot %}

-You can manage advanced settings for {% data variables.product.prodname_copilot %} in your JetBrains IDE, such as how your IDE displays code completions, and which languages you want to enable or disable for {% data variables.product.prodname_copilot %}.
+You can manage advanced settings for {% data variables.product.prodname_copilot %} in your JetBrains IDE, such as how your IDE displays code completions and which languages you want to enable or disable for {% data variables.product.prodname_copilot %}.

 {% data reusables.copilot.jetbrains-settings %}
 {% data reusables.copilot.jetbrains-languages-and-frameworks %}
 1. Edit the settings according to your personal preferences.
-   - To adjust the behavior and appearance of code suggestions, and whether to automatically check for updates, select or deselect the corresponding checkboxes.
+   - To adjust the behaviour and appearance of code suggestions and whether to automatically check for updates, select or deselect the corresponding checkboxes.
-   - If you have selected to receive automatic updates, you can choose whether to receive stable, but less frequent updates, or nightly updates, which may be less stable.
-Click the **Update channel** dropdown and select **Stable** for stable updates, or **Nightly** for nightly updates.
+   - If you have selected to receive automatic updates, you can choose whether to receive stable but less frequent updates or nightly updates, which may be less stable.
+Click the **Update channel** dropdown and select **Stable** for stable updates or **Nightly** for nightly updates.

 ## Configuring language settings for {% data variables.product.prodname_copilot %}